J&B Panel Discussion: Global Entrepreneurship Week

 Statistics vary, but the reality is that for every success story there are several businesses that don’t make it through the first 2 years of existence.
 On average about 50% of all start-up businesses in South Africa fail within 24 months due to the inability to make a profit and inexperience.

 Who’s Taken Responsibility

-We as the J&B Hive champion the message ‘Together For The Win’ because we understand the severity of the problems that entrepreneurs face and how imperative it is to support them.
+We as the Hive Network JHB champion the message ‘Together For The Win’ because we understand the severity of the problems that entrepreneurs face and how imperative it is to support them.